NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

 As its name suggests it allows to include a button in one of the editing columns.
 There are three types of buttons declared by the ``type`` attribute and with functions
 different:
+*  *calculate*: Button to show a statistical calculation.
+*  *action*: Button to execute an action in the controller.
+*  *modal*: Button to display a modal form.
+*  *js*: Button to make a call to a javascript function.

 -  **type**: indicates the type of button.